Cumino-Carlo/Reader---A-Cold-Reading-Software/README.md

 # Reader---A-Cold-Reading-Software
-This project is a simplified version of the PHP Cold Reading reader presented by Giacomo De Carlo in the appendix of the Italian edition of *Manual of Cold Reading* (published in 2007 as *Manuale di Cold Reading*) by Ray Hyman, published by the association CICAP (Comitato Italiano per il Controllo delle Affermazioni sulle Pseudoscienze)[1].
-Giacomo De Carlo published his code in a book and encouraged experimentation , indicating that any computer equipped with the software would be able to perform readings of the future, and directing those unfamiliar with programming to the CICAP website[1].
+This project is a simplified version of the PHP Cold Reading reader presented by Giacomo De Carlo in the appendix of the Italian edition of *Manual of Cold Reading* (published in 2007 as *Manuale di Cold Reading*) by Ray Hyman, published by the association CICAP (Comitato Italiano per il Controllo delle Affermazioni sulle Pseudoscienze).
+Giacomo De Carlo published his code in a book and encouraged experimentation, indicating that any computer equipped with the software would be able to perform readings of the future, and directing those unfamiliar with programming to the CICAP website.

-This code is released under the GNU General Public License v3.0 license to promote learning, experimentation, and sharing, in line with Giacomo De Carlo's original intent.
+This code is released under the **GNU General Public License v3.0** license to promote learning, experimentation, and sharing, in line with Giacomo De Carlo's original intent.

 **Description:**